neilramaswamy/structured-streaming/docs/guides/overview.md

 # Overview of Structured Streaming

-Thesse guides are _opinionated_ articles that walk you through specific APIs and workflows.
+These guides are _opinionated_ articles that walk you through specific APIs and workflows.
 They primarily aim to give more clarity than precision; if you are looking for precision and nothing else, you'll want to look at the auto-generated documentation.
 In each guide, we link to the language-specific reference.
 For example, when linking to the top-level pages of the language-specific documentation, we'd show the following:

 ???+ abstract "API Reference"
     === "Python"